 Our students benefit from advice, and even work alongside, industry professionals in events such as specialist workshops and masterclasses.
 Our course-specific industry events include:

 Work with other students and reps from major studio to create a game in the annual gaming festival Brains Eden’s 48-hour Games Jam.
 You will also attend a series of talks that bring together the education and game development communities and see exhibitions of student and industry work.
 Students who have attended in the past have been offered work placements with the likes of ARM, Sony Computer Entertainment Europe, Frontier and Just Flight.

-We established the Wired events to ensure continuing engagement with industry for our BA (Hons) and MA Film and Television Production students.
-This series of screenings, seminars, Q&As and workshops with film and television industry professionals has included a screening and discussion with Sean Bobbitt (Cinematographer on the award-winning 12 Years a Slave) and Adam Azmy, a Director and Digital Composer who has contributed to such films as Spielberg's War Horse, Ritchie's Sherlock Homes and Cameron's Avatar.
+This series of screenings, seminars, Q&As and workshops with film and television industry professionals has included award winning director Roger Michell (Notting Hill, Enduring Love, Hide Park on Hudson), Ben Wheatley (Director of Free Fire, Kill List, A Field In England, High Rise and Cannes Festival-selected Sightseers), Sean Bobbitt (Cinematographer on the award-winning 12 Years a Slave) and Adam Azmy, (Director and Digital Composer who has contributed to such films as Spielberg's War Horse, Ritchie's Sherlock Holmes and Cameron's Avatar).

 Our Fine Art Research Unit (FARU) holds fortnightly talks by contemporary artists and staff.
 You can hear them talk about their work, and engage in debates about art practice.

 Past FARU guest speakers have included: Phillip Allen - Juan Bolivar - Rebecca Fortnum - Danny Rolph - Hayley Newman - Günter Herbst - David Kefford - Cally Spooner - Tim Ellis - Andrew Grassie - Lilah Fowler - Jemima Brown - Caroline Wright - Matthew Derbyshire.